JoniWanKenobi/angular-bulma-datepicker/README.md

 Key objectives were to made the date picker configurable in terms of date availability depending on business logic, however complex.
 Right now, it's just configured as a booking system, i.e. to make past dates unavailable as well as dates further than one year in the future.

+To change the configuration you can modify these two functions:

+canChangeNavDate: controls the logic of whether or not a month can be navigated to;

+isAvailable: controls the logic of whether or not a date is available for selection.

 To turn it in to a real configurable component, there are still a couple of steps needed:

 1-Create a ‘option’ object which will be an Input property and will contain all the configurations, including callback functions which can be passed from outside